datnguye/dbterd/docs/nav/guide/cli-references.md

 Flag to indicate force running `dbt docs generate` to the targeted project in order to produce the dbt artifact files.

-This option have to be enabled together with `--dbt` option, and will override the value of `--artifacts-dir` to be using the `/target` dir of the value of `--dbt-project-dir`.
+This option has to be enabled together with `--dbt` option, and will override the value of `--artifacts-dir` to use the `/target` dir of the value of `--dbt-project-dir`.

 > Default to `False`